 - Complexity and complex adaptive systems

-The 8th ABEN Conference will start with a dedicated workshop for Ph.D. students, on the afternoon of 9 December 2018.
+The 9th ABEN Conference will start with a dedicated workshop for Ph.D. students, on the afternoon of 8 December 2019.
 Regardless of the stage of candidature, Ph.D.
 Candidates can expect to benefit from this professional development activity by discussing their work and trajectories for their development with experienced scholars in their field, as well as by networking with fellow candidates.
 Places for the workshop are limited and pre-registration is essential.
-Please contact Dr Julia Benkert at jbenkert [at] swin [dot] edu [dot] au with any queries or to register for the workshop.
+Please contact Dr Julia Benkert at email@example.com with any queries about the ABEN Doctoral workshop.

 - Dr Andrew West (Queensland University of Technology)

 - Dr Heather Stewart (Griffith University)